wottreng/Race_Tracker/README.md

 # How to run locally
 1. Clone the repository
-2. Open the race_tracker.html file in a web browser
+2. Open the `race_tracker.html` file in a web browser
-3. Make sure to allow location access for the app to work properly
+3. Allow location access for the app to work properly

 # Features
 - Track speed, distance, time, g-forces